liiiztw/bybit_multiwallet_withdraw/README.md

 }
 ```
 1. edit token which you wana withdraw
-2. run getTokenSetting.exe to check "chain" and "withdraw_min"
+2. run getTokenSetting.exe to check "chain" and "withdrawMin"
-3. edit "network" and "amount"(>withdraw_min)
+3. edit "network" and "amount"(>withdrawMin)
 4. random_amount true or false

 ### wallets.txt